 Entering the gallery, we see three tree trunks placed in the middle of the room, the debris from a storm.
 Apparently blown off by the wind, they have lost their crowns, their majestic heights.
 After removing the trunks, Fabian Knecht has reproduced them as unique sculptures in bronze.
 In casting them into bronze, Fabian Knecht makes the tree trunks undergo a material transformation.
 Its’ natural transformation- and decay process is put into halt, the site of fracture eternalized.
 Bronze embodies value, but foremost longevity and remains a promise for a long-term future.
 But here, uprooted, left without an anchor, they appear as aesthetic surrogate on a slippery floor.

-The balance of the five-ton brick wall depicted in the photograph that share with the bronzes, the first space of the gallery appears even more precarious.
+An even more precarious effect is left by a five-ton brick wall depicted in a photography, which is placed alongside the bronze sculptures.
 Framed perfectly in the center of the image, the man-made construction impedes our view of the horizon.
 It creates a tension in the landscape that renders a sense of the sublime: the aesthetic beauty produced by the contrast between the red brick wall and the layer of ice it stands on is charged with the danger presented by the eventual melting of the frozen surface.
 Beyond the association of both motifs that recall a political situation opportune to wall builders and the environmental reality of global warming, it is foremost the choice of the location that triggers wonder: What is this foreign body, this artificial barrier, both intriguing and disturbing, doing there?

 The title of the work “Grundmauer” (foundation wall) highlights this question.
 Fundamental elements of construction, foundations are strong platforms built below ground level, where they won’t sink; a building with a foundation can “stand” securely.
 Here, the entire structure seems not only to have been built with a total absence of landmark, but without having respected basic engineering precautions—a failure that condemns the whole situation to remain as only a single framed image.
 Of course, this picture by no means testifies to its actual existence, which is most probably already victim of the elements and the passage of time.
 A photograph, more than representing the real, highlights the lapse of time between the shooting of the image and the moment one looks at it.
 Although Knecht’s photograph presents no obvious flaws in the wall, the interaction between ice, water, and bricks appears as the manifestation of an assured destruction.
 By the logic of entropy, the index of any construction is also the promise of its collapse.
 Its speed depends, however, on one’s engineering knowledge and of the clemency of the elements: a necessary and permanent negotiation between humanity and nature.